kumu/docs/guides/activity-feed.md

 ![Activity feed](/images/activity-feed.png)

-To open up the activity feed pane, open up any project, then open the project settings menu (click the menu icon <i class="fa fa-bars"></i> in the upper left of the screen).
+To open up the activity feed pane, open up any project, then open the project settings menu (click the menu icon  in the upper left of the screen).

 Click on "Activity" in the sidebar to see all kinds of project changes—adding new elements, editing profiles, updating views, creating new maps, etc. It will also show you who made those edits and when.